cheran99/SOC-Automation/README.md

 ![image](https://github.com/user-attachments/assets/e1983d17-0f12-4a2d-a1b9-6baed78afa0e)

 Since it could read the source IP from the data, the active response using "firewall-drop0" was successful.
 The IP address for the Google DNS is in the alert itself.
+As a result, the source IP was automatically blocked by the "firewall-drop" active response.

 The next step is to add "User Input" to the workflow so that an email concerning a brute force attempt to the Ubuntu virtual machine is sent to the SOC analyst.
 This will give the SOC analyst the option to block the source IP.
-If the user decides to block the IP address, then Wazuh will instruct the Ubuntu virtual machine to block the IP address.
+If the user decides to block the IP address, then Wazuh will instruct the Ubuntu virtual machine to block the IP address using the "firewall-drop" active response.

 Once you have added the "User Input" to the workflow, click on its icon and in the "Information" section add the following message: